Special Regulatory Regimes

 Developing increased communication with members and creditor groups, and working closely with the complaints team, gives the IPA insight into issues from the debtor, creditor, and IP/firm perspective.

-Since the Scheme began in 2018, it has evolved and will continue to evolve and move with the constantly changing times.
+Since the Scheme began in 2018, it has evolved and will continue to evolve with the constantly changing times.

 Key Features of the Scheme